The following are updates regarding the Lebanon Mask Ordinance.

 Face Mask Regulations

-- Members of the public entering or queued to enter; remaining in or exiting from a restaurant or an establishment serving alcoholic beverages for the purpose of picking up food for take-out or any other purpose must wear a face covering over their mouth and nose.
-Members of the public dining indoors or outdoors at a restaurant may remove face-covering while seated at their table.
+4. Members of the public dining indoors at a restaurant may remove face covering while seated at their table.
 Members of the public must wear a mask when entering, using, or leaving the restroom of a restaurant.

-- Residents, visitors, and members of the public entering or present at a residential or commercial building complex of greater than two (2) units must wear a face covering over their nose and mouth while in common areas and communal spaces when social distancing of at least six feet from non-household members is not practiced.
+6. Residents, visitors, and members of the public entering or present at a residential or commercial building complex of greater than two (2) units must wear a face covering over their nose and mouth while in common areas and communal spaces when social distancing of at least six feet is not practiced.

-- Notwithstanding the above, this order does not require children under 10 years of age to wear face-covering (parents should make their own judgment).
+7. Notwithstanding the above, this order does not require children under 3 years of age to wear face covering (parents should make their own judgment).
 Face covering is not recommended for children less than 2 years of age.

-- A face covering is also not required to be worn by any person if said person can show a medical professional has advised that wearing a face-covering may pose a risk to said person for health-related reasons.
+8. A face covering is also not required to be worn by any person if said person can show a medical professional has advised that wearing a face covering may pose a risk to said person for health-related reasons.